 These RVs are built on a van or truck chassis with an extended sleeping area that goes over the cab.
 You can easily move between the driving and living spaces and the extended cab allows for more room to be available inside.
-You typically get a small bathroom, sink and fridge and options such as stoves, TVs or additional sleeping space can be available in certain models.
-Because the amount of space is smaller than in a Class A ones, consider getting a model that comes with a slide out for the additional space and comfort.
+You typically get a small bathroom, sink, and fridge, and options such as stoves, TVs, or additional sleeping space can be available in certain models.
+Because the amount of space is smaller than in Class A ones, consider getting a model that comes with a slide-out for the additional space and comfort.
 (I personally don’t want to deal with the problems arising by having a slide out, so mine doesn’t have it).
-These RVs are much easier to drive and are ideal for first timers.
-In fact it is not much different than driving a Haul moving truck.
-There are however, larger Class C models that can be as difficult to master as the Class A RVs, so make sure you only buy or rent what you can safely handle on the road.
+These RVs are much easier to drive and are ideal for first-timers.
+In fact, it is not much different than driving a Haul moving truck.
+There are, however, larger Class C models that can be as difficult to master as the Class A RVs, so make sure you only buy or rent what you can safely handle on the road.
 Should you get a larger Class C RV, be sure to practice with it before hitting the open roads.

 Fifth Wheel Trailers

 The fifth wheel is essentially where motorhomes meet travel trailers and these are often bigger, wider, and more challenging to tow.
 You do get the best when it comes to comfort levels though.
-With maximum room on the road and the ability to sleep up to eight, fifth wheelers offer the ultimate in terms of on-the-road comfort.
-Along with the queen or king bed you also get convertible dinette sets and sofas to allow for additional sleeping space.
+With maximum room on the road and the ability to sleep up to eight, fifth-wheelers offer the ultimate in terms of on-the-road comfort.
+Along with the queen or king bed, you also get convertible dinette sets and sofas to allow for additional sleeping space.
 You also get a full bedroom, bathroom, and kitchen.
-Because you can tow the fifth wheeler, you get the added benefit of detaching from the trailer and exploring local areas.
-Most models also come with slide out additions to give you even more room once you are parked.
+Because you can tow the fifth-wheeler, you get the added benefit of detaching from the trailer and exploring local areas.
+Most models also come with slide-out additions to give you even more room once you are parked.
 Towing these requires a specific type of hitch and can be more challenging than travel trailers.
 You will need a ‘gooseneck’ hitch to help support and tow the additional weight of these trailers.
-The issue with it that it is huge and it is harder to drive in narrow places comparing it with a smaller motorhome.
-Not all campground can accommodate the length.
+The issue with it is that it is huge and it is harder to drive in narrow places comparing it with a smaller motorhome.
+Not all campgrounds can accommodate the length.